“ Creating change starts with care – for ourselves, our communities, and generations yet to come. ”

 What role will connection play in your future work?

-- Connection plays a critical role in development work, as the core of so much development work is collective wellbeing.
+Connection plays a critical role in all of my work, and I see this as deeply aligned with broader efforts toward collective well-being.
 To adequately understand and address community needs, connection and clear communication are not just the first place to start, but absolutely essential at every stage of a project.
-This ensures that development work responds to lived realities rather than external assumptions.